JorikdeBoer/Scripto-blog-week-4/README.md

 An additional version to the previous Scripto blog application of last week (See the repository Scripto-Blog-Application) with new features based on the userstories as described in the CodeGorilla assignment of week 4 (discussed down below).

+The repository includes the normal version (Scripto4) and the version for the online demo (Scripto4 Webversie).

 ## Follow the progression: https://trello.com/b/sZldGU2x/scripto-week-2

 ## Look for the latest online demo at: http://wijzijncodegorilla.nl/jorik/Scripto4/